Top 6 Most Expensive Diamond In The World

-This Cullinan natural diamond gets 3rd number in the World's Most Expensive Diamond list.
+The Cullinan natural diamond gets 3rd number in the World's Most Expensive Diamond list.
 Some experienced gemologists said that the Cullinan Diamond has sparkling effects and appearance like a Sancy Diamond.

 Cullinan diamond looks like the ice part or glacier.
 The name of this diamond came from the mine owner Thomas Cullinan.
 The value of the Cullinan diamond is $400 million because it is a natural diamond that not carry a diamond inclusion.

-Historial facts about Cullinan Diamond
+Historical facts about Cullinan Diamond

 This Cullinan Diamond was founded in the Cullinan mine, South Africa, in January 1905.
 The Cullinan Diamond was the highest weighted (3106.75 Carat) diamond globally.